 For example, you can check Chatfuel, an intuitive tool helping you to build rule-based chatbots of various complexity.

 Chatbots created based on artificial intelligence and machine learning are in a totally different league.
-They can learn from the conversations with users and are getting eventually better in imitating extremely human-like conversations.
+They can learn from conversations with users and are getting eventually better in imitating extremely human-like conversations.

 The best-known AI chatbots are intended to chat about anything that the user prefers.
 The most famous chatbot is Mitsuku that has its own platform and is also available on Facebook and other channels.
 Mitsuku can chat on any subject.